squinkylabs/Demo/docs/analyzer.md

 This may be fairly basic, so feel free to skip ahead.

 A frequency analyzer is quite often the best way to visually examine your audio.
 It will tell you the volume of the audio at specific frequencies.
-Often this provides insights that would be impossible to discern by looking at the waveform on a scope.
+Often this will provide insights that would be impossible to discern by looking at the waveform on a scope.

-The [Bogaudio Analyzer-XL](https://library.vcvrack.com/Bogaudio/Bogaudio-AnalyzerXL) is a very nice implementation, so we will use that here.
+The [Bogaudio Analyzer-XL](https://library.vcvrack.com/Bogaudio/Bogaudio-AnalyzerXL) is a very nice implementation of a frequency analyzer, so we will use that here.

 An analyzer will draw a real time graph, where the x axis (going right) is frequency, and the y axis (going up) is amount, or volume, in [decibels](https://en.wikipedia.org/wiki/Decibel) (dB).